Tips From Former Smokers

 In its first year, the CDC’s Tips From Former Smokers campaign motivated 1.6 million people to try to quit smoking and was responsible for an estimated 100,000 people successfully quitting.
 Shouldn't your patients who smoke be next?

 Tips From Former Smokers(www.cdc.gov) is the first federally funded national mass media tobacco cessation campaign.
 It was launched in 2012 by the Centers for Disease Control and Prevention (CDC), and is renewed every year to feature different tobacco-related diseases.
-The campaign’s ads feature real people telling their stories about serious health consequences of smoking and exposure to secondhand smoke, including cancer, COPD, heart disease, diabetes, and stroke.
+The campaign’s ads feature real people telling their stories about serious health consequences of smoking and exposure to secondhand smoke, including cancer, COPD, heart disease, diabetes, HIV, mental health conditions, and stroke.

 The Costs of Smoking